 Belle Baker has been described as a famed torch singer and vaudeville star, as well as a Yiddish, Broadway, and motion picture actor.
 Among the songs associated with her are “Eli Eli” and “My Yiddishe Mama.”
 Her style combined the warmth and tender lament of the Yiddish folk song with the modern jazz lyric.

-Belle Baker was born in New York City on December 25, 1896, to Hyman and Sarah Becker.
+Belle Baker was born in New York City, most likely on December 25, 1893, to Hyman and Sarah Becker.
 She was one of six children.
 At age eight she was singing for pennies on the street and sold flowers and newspapers.
 She was educated in public schools, which she left at age nine to make a living in a dress factory.

 Baker had a deep, resonant voice and achieved stardom at age twenty when she played the Palace Theatre, sharing the program with Sarah Bernhardt.
 She performed in the Hammerstein musical Victoria and in 1926 in Rodgers and Hart’s musical Betsy.
 She appeared in several editions of the Ziegfeld Follies.
 In 1933, she performed on radio for the Columbia Network and played music halls in England in 1935, where she danced with the Prince of Wales.